Best Business Books For Women (To Kick Butt At Work!)

 The Power of Women at Work

 Building on Sandberg’s book is Own It.
-This guides is written by Sallie Krawcheck, cofounder and CEO of Ellevest, a digital investment platform designed to help women reach their financial goals.
-Krawcheck asserts that the business world is, in fact, changing in such a way that women’s inherent strengths will be in high demand.
-While not so much a how-to as a I “how-I-did-it,” the book gives some great tips on asking for raises and claiming – even boasting about – credit for achievements.
-Go get a copy of Own It: The Power of Women at Work of your own.
+This practical guide is written by Sallie Krawcheck, cofounder and CEO of Ellevest, a digital investment platform designed to help women reach their financial goals.
+Krawcheck asserts that the business world is changing in such a way that women’s inherent strengths will be in high demand.
+While not so much a how-to as “how I did it” — the book gives some great tips on asking for raises and claiming or even boasting about credit for achievements.
+Get your copy of Own It.

 #Girlboss